-1. The Central Authority of the Requested State shall promptly execute the request or, when appropriate, shall transmit it to the authority having jurisdiction to do so.
-The competent authorities of the Requested State shall do everything in their power to execute the request.
+1. The Central Authority of the Requested State shall promptly execute the request or, when appropriate, shall transmit it to the authority having jurisdiction to do so: The competent authorities of the Requested State shall do everything in their power to execute the request.
 The competent judicial or other authorities of the Requested State shall have power to issue subpoenas, search warrants, or other orders necessary to execute the request.

-2. The Central Authority of the Requested State shall make all necessary arrangements for representation of the Central Authority of the Requesting State in the execution of a request for assistance in the Requested State.
+2. The Central Authority of the Requested State shall make all necessary arrangements for representation of the Requesting State in the execution of a request for assistance in the Requested State.

-3. Requests shall be executed according to the laws and procedures of the Requested State except to the extent that this Treaty provides otherwise.
+3. Requests shall be executed according to the internal laws and procedures of the Requested State except to the extent that this Treaty provides otherwise.
 Procedures specified in the request shall be followed except to the extent that those procedures cannot lawfully be followed in the Requested State.
+Where neither the Treaty nor the request specifies a particular procedure, the request shall be executed in accordance with the appropriate procedure under the laws applicable for criminal investigations or proceedings in the Requested State.